stackrox/collector/README.md

 a few words it is an agent that runs on every node under strict performance limitations and gathers the data via kernel modules or eBPF probes (the default collection mode nowadays).
-To implement eBPF probes and collect data, the project leverages Falco libraries via custom [fork](https://github.com/stackrox/falcosecurity-libs).
+To implement eBPF probes and collect data, the project leverages the Falco libraries via a custom [fork](https://github.com/stackrox/falcosecurity-libs).

 There are opportunities to catch in many areas, so let's start.